-Here at Provar we’ve recently delivered some new features to help testers with Skuid testing.
-In this blog we talk about what is involved in Skuid testing and how we manage those elements in Provar to deliver a reliable and comprehensive Skuid testing solution.
+Here at Provar, we’ve recently delivered some new features to help testers with Skuid testing.
+In this blog, we talk about what is involved in Skuid testing and how we implement those elements in Provar to deliver a reliable and comprehensive Skuid testing solution.

 What is Skuid?

 With Skuid’s no-code platform, anyone can design, develop, and deploy beautiful applications that people love to use and that fit exact business needs —all without writing code.
 More than 5 million users across 32 countries use Skuid to engage with each other, with data, and with new customers in meaningful ways.
 Learn more at Skuid.com.

 How Does Testing Work in Skuid?